pressF4Frankie/LogFilter/README.md

    EX: DEBUG, VERBOSE, INFO
    If you wish to include all levels in the output file: hit Enter.
    ```
 5. Run.
-You should see an brief output of the logs analyzed, and a new output file where the output file path was entered.
+You should see a brief output of the logs analyzed, and a new output file where the output file path was entered.